Ankushryuga/DeepLearning-And-ML/LLM/intro.md

 # intro of llm.
+## Pipe Line of LLM: Data Extraction, Processing, and Model Training.

 ## Tokens:
 Anything can be added as a token that AI can generate (predict based on preceding text):